Honors & Awards Committee

 - Committee Members

 - 2018 SCB Service Awards Nominations Page

 - Past Recipients Information

-Each year, SCB presents five Distinguished Service Awards and one LaRoe Award for outstanding contributions to conservation biology or its application in policy, education, or journalism.
+Each ICCB year, SCB presents up five Distinguished Service Awards (Early Career, DSA) and the LaRoe Award for outstanding contributions to conservation biology or its application in policy, education, or journalism.
+In non-SCB years, SCB presents regional DSA awards to participating SCB groups.
 Membership on the committee is open to any member of the Society.
 The members of the committee help generate a diverse set of nominations from around the world for the awards.
 In addition, committee members help define the policies and procedures for the awards process.
 The committee is open to new members at any time but is usually recrafted after the annual meeting.